km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit9/writeup.md.md

-simply use grep with the dash followed by "several" equal signs, let's just put any number, say 4
+simply use grep with the dash followed by "several" equal signs.
+Let's just put any number, say 4